 • you’re permanently incapacitated.

-A transition-to-retirement pension lets you access some of your super via an ABP while you keep working.
-The rules are slightly different for transition to retirement pensions and this article only talks about standard ABPs.
-You can learn more about transition-to-retirement pensions here.
+A transition-to-retirement pension allows you to access some, or all, of your superannuation via a pension while you keep working.
+The rules are slightly different for transition to retirement pensions and ABPs and this article only talks about standard ABPs.
+You can learn more about transition to retirement pensions here.

 How does an ABP work?

-Once you’ve met a condition of release, you can ask your superannuation fund to start an ABP for you.
+Once you’ve met a relevant condition of release (including those listed above), you can ask your superannuation fund to start an ABP for you.
 Your accumulated superannuation will be transferred to a pension account and you can start receiving regular payments.
 The pension payments will continue as long as there’s money left in your account.
 How long that will be depends on:

 • your starting balance